-Cancer is a disease that involves the abnormal cell growth which \originates in particular tissues and organs of the body and metastasizes to other parts of the body.
-Cancer can be a result of several factors, such as nutrition, environment, and physical activity, as well as genetics.
+Cancer is a disease that involves abnormal cell growth, which originates in particular tissues and organs of the body and metastasizes to other parts of the body.
+Cancer can be a result of several factors, such as nutrition, environment, physical activity, and genetics.

 Numbers show that men have higher cancer rates than women do in almost every type of cancer.
 Males can carry about a 20% higher risk than females of developing cancer.

 Cancer is the second leading cause of death in the world behind cardiovascular disease.
 It is estimated that every sixth death in the world is due to cancer.
 While the total number of deaths from cancer is increasing, this is likely the result of aging and growing populations.
 Luckily, cancer treatment advancements across the spectrum of types of cancers are continuing at a rapid pace.
 Many people who are diagnosed with cancer are living longer or are cured.
 Countries with sound health care systems can better detect and treat cancer than countries lacking proper health care infrastructure.

 The ten countries with the highest total cancer rates (number of people age-standardized per 100,000 people) are:

 - Hungary (368.1)

 - Netherlands (334.1)